 |6.||Youth and Good Health||We see characters like Adonis, the greek character representing the ideal form, eating grapes in the sun.
 Grapes are a fruit of celebration, and therefore often proximate to the young and healthy.|

 |7.||Gossip||Grapevines represent gossip.
-We can say we ‘heard something on the grapevine’, which means that we heard something through second or third hand informants.|
+We can say we ‘heard something on the grapevine’, which means that we heard something through second or third-hand informants.|

 Grapes in Religion

 Perhaps the best place to start an exploration is with religion.
-Grapes carry a lot of significance in Christianity, Judaism and Catholicism.
+Grapes carry a lot of significance in Christianity, Judaism, and Catholicism.
 As well as other ancient religions too.

 1. Ancient Greek Mythology: Dionysus the Party Boy!

-Dionysus, or Bacchus in Roman history, is a popular figure in Western culture recognised as a God of fertility.
+Dionysus, or Bacchus in Roman history, is a popular figure in Western culture recognized as a God of fertility.
 Depicted in many paintings and sculptures as the bearer of grapes and grapevines, artistic representations of him often feature busy banquets or festivals.

 The grapes he carries help solidify one side of his dual nature; joy and ecstasy (the other being rage).